janschachtschabel/volltextextraktion-2025/README.md

-# Text Extraction Smart - Enhanced API Documentation
+# Text Extraction API 2025

-A comprehensive, production-ready text extraction API that provides robust content extraction from URLs with advanced features for handling modern web challenges.
+A comprehensive, text extraction API that provides robust content extraction from URLs with advanced features for handling modern web challenges.

 ## 🚀 Key Features